eBay

 For Sellers Waiting on Buyers

-• You must wait at least 7 days to begin the claim process
+• You must wait at least seven days to begin the claim process

 • You must begin the claim process within 45 days

 If your auction is long closed and your buyer still hasn't paid, visit the eBay Unpaid Item Process page to begin the process of having your fees refunded.
-Note that the process itself takes time, since after you file eBay will attempt to contact the buyer directly in order to resolve the situation.
+Note that the process itself takes time since after you file eBay will attempt to contact the buyer directly to resolve the situation.

 For Buyers Waiting on Sellers